dirkkelly/dirkkelly/content/collapse/america-will-collapse-earth-will-boil-humanity-will-perish.md

 ---
 date: 2018-02-02 00:00:00 +0000
 title: America Will Collapse, Earth Will Boil, and Humanity Will Perish.
-subtitle: Understanding this will help you plan for your future.
+subtitle: Understanding this will help you plan for your future and come together with your community to succeed in taking control of that future.
 type: essay
 tags:
 - Collapse